-One downside is that retirement advisors don’t offer their services for free.
-In almost all cases, you will pay to work with an advisor.
+Perhaps the most obvious downside to a retirement advisor is the fees you pay for their services.
+In almost all cases, retirement advisors will charge you some combination of fixed fees, hourly fees and percentage-based fees.
+On top of that, you’ll have to cover any investment fees you encounter.
 The good news is that it’s possible to find advisors with reasonable fees.
 The bigger drawback to consider are the consequences of choosing an advisor that doesn’t fit your needs.

 Let’s say you’re looking to drill down on your asset allocation and fine-tune your investment strategy beyond just stocks and bonds.
 If your advisor isn’t well-versed in alternative types of investments, they may unintentionally offer advice that doesn’t suit your purposes.
 In some cases, advisors might even push products that are not necessarily right for you because it benefits them to sell that product.
 That’s why it’s critical to research and vet an advisor before working with them.

 If you feel ready to hire a retirement advisor, there are several things to keep in mind as you look for candidates.
 Specifically, you’ll want to consider: